Engesland

-Engesland is a village in Birkenes municipality in Agder county, Norway.
+Engesland is a village in Birkenes Municipality in Agder county, Norway.
 The village is located along the Norwegian County Road 405, just west of the lake Ljosevatnet and just a short distance north of the village of Ås.

+History

 The Vegusdal Church has been located in Engesland since 1867.
-The village was the administrative centre of the old municipality of Vegusdal from 1877 until the dissolution of the municipality in 1967.
+The village was the administrative centre of the old Vegusdal Municipality which existed from 1877 until the dissolution of the municipality in 1967.